bhargav2785/websitecostfinder/README.md

 ``git clone git@github.com:bhargav2785/websitecostfinder.git .``

 # Getting started
-Just navigate to local_path_to_websitecostfinder/ on your browser, that it. :)
+Just navigate to local_path_to_websitecostfinder/ on your browser, that's it. :)